 This first known printed version of a brownie recipe was published in 1899 in Machias Cookbook.
 They were called “Brownie’s Food”.

-Brownies are loved to this day and are made at home as a huge favorite around the world.
+Brownies are loved to this day and are made at home as a huge favorite worldwide.

-This batter uses both melted chocolate and cocoa powder which helps give it that deep, dark chocolate flavor that’s important for a great brownie.
+This batter uses melted chocolate and cocoa powder, which helps give it that deep, dark chocolate flavor that’s important for a great brownie.

-My thanks goes to Adam Ragusea for figuring out that the secret to getting that glossy papery skin on top of a brownie lies in using icing sugar, because it dissolves faster into the batter, so that’s why I use icing sugar.
+My thanks go to Adam Ragusea for figuring out that the secret to getting that glossy papery skin on top of a brownie lies in using icing sugar because it dissolves faster into the batter, so that’s why I use icing sugar.

 If you want to play around with the recipe, you can do so here in my Bread Calculator.

-But my pan isn’t 9 times 9 inches?
+But my pan isn’t 9 by 9 inches?

-The conclusion of this fudgy sourdough brownie recipe
+The conclusion of this fudgy sourdough brownies recipe

-So, this brownie recipe sets out to be a very moist and fugdy cake with a lot rich chocolate flavor and complex fermented notes.
+So, this brownie recipe is a very moist and fudgy cake with a lot of rich chocolate flavor and complex fermented notes.
 How does it deliver?

 Well, I went through quite a few iterations of this brownie before ending up on this final recipe.

-It has the perfect balance of deep, dark chocolate flavor, the right amount of salt, an extremely fudgy texture and just enough fermented taste to just bring the whole cake to another level.
+It has the perfect balance of deep, dark chocolate flavor, the right amount of salt, an incredibly fudgy texture, and just enough fermented taste to bring the whole cake to another level.